 To tell these stories, this Ballot and Beyond partnership project will highlight the remarkable lives of Maryland’s women past and present in audio segments, essays, and historic images.

 This material is based upon work assisted by a Non-Capital Historic Preservation Grant from the Maryland Historical Trust (MHT).
 However, the contents and opinions do not necessarily reflect the views or policies of the agency.
 The work builds upon a special project funding by the Maryland Historical Trust’s Board of Trustees, in which Kay Rohn, then a graduate student in the University of Maryland School of Architecture, Planning, and Preservation, developed a historic context statement for the Women’s Suffrage movement in Maryland.
 That report is currently in draft form.
-Additional biographers were derived from a podcast produced by Gallagher Evelius & Jones, LLP called Beyond-the-Ballot and previously released by WYPR, Baltimore’s local NRP station.
+Additional biographies were derived from a podcast produced by Gallagher Evelius & Jones, called Beyond-the-Ballot and previously released by WYPR, Baltimore’s local NRR station.

 Preservation Maryland Executive Director